 Family Rights During Hospitalization

-Medical Treatments After the Neonatal Intensive Care Unit (NICU)
+Medical Treatments After Release from the Neonatal Intensive Care Unit (NICU)

 Employment Rights and Other Benefits for Parents

 - Maternity leave extension for parents of a premature infant

 - For full information regarding benefits for new parents, see: Pregnancy and Birth